make-software/casper-php-sdk/docs/API/RpcClientAPI.md

 ```php
 getLatestBlock(): Block
 ```
-Returns the [Block](../Entity/Block.md) object that represents the latest block from the network
+Returns a [Block](../Entity/Block.md) object that represents the latest block from the network

 ---
 ## Get peers